JeffreyRiggle/my-site/content/blog/tcp/index.md

 steps 2 and 3 can be combined in a single message.
 This the three way handshake.

-* The three way handshake is necessary because sequence numbers are not tied to a global clock.
-* Maxium Segment lifetime, is used to make sure TCP does not create a segment that carries a duplicated sequence number.
-    * TCP must keep quiet for the MSL before it is allowed to assign any sequence numbers after recovering from a crash in which memory loss of sequence numbers in use occured.
-    * Specification defaults this value at 2 minutes.

 #### Establishing a connection
+Since TCP is not able to be tied to a global clock for ISN generation, the process of exchanging ISNs is done through a three way handshake.
+Below are some examples of how this handshake works.

 ##### Simple Three-way handshake
 | TCP A | TCP A Direction | Data | TCP B Direction | TCP B |